 The artist freely admits his imagery skirts the macabre.
 While we might be shocked or disturbed by the work, the balance between horror and beauty seduces us in, like a spine-tingling movie giving us goose bumps that are somehow, ultimately pleasurable.
 Manzo also has a deeper message underlying the work, drawing attention to the death and injustice surrounding us in the world -things which many of us often prefer to ignore-.
 In addition, his work reminds us of our shared mortality and fragility.

-Manzo’s distorted and flayed subjects share a clear kinship with those portrayed by Francis Bacon, an artist whose work likewise explores dark corners of the soul.
-Rogelio states he finds inspiration in the work of artists and is influenced by all sorts of art from many cultures, but that his Mexican heritage has imbued in him a strong desire to create work that looks “hand-made.
-I’ve seen a lot of work out there that looks so perfectly done, so clean, it looks like a machine did it… but for me, I almost have to have my hand print embossed on it with a cautious manufacture.”
+Rogelio tells us he finds inspiration in the work of artists and is influenced by all sorts of art from many cultures, but that his Mexican heritage has imbued in him a strong desire to create work that looks “hand-made” yet refined.
+“I’ve seen a lot of work out there that looks so perfectly done, so clean, it looks like a machine did it… but for me, I almost have to have my hand print embossed on it with a cautious manufacture.”